 Free school meals

-All state funded infant school children (i.e. those in reception, year 1 and year 2) receive a universal free school lunch.
+All state funded infant school children (i.e. those in reception, year 1 and year 2) receive a free school lunch.
+Check online with .GOV..UK [external site] to see what the criteria are.

 The council is able to check online if you are eligible to receive free school meals.
-If you are required to provide paper proof of your entitlement, you'll need to provide one of the benefits listed above.
+You may be required to provide paper proof (or a screen shot of your online entitlement) for the benefit you are claiming that is listed above.

 Foster carers are not entitled to claim free school meals as the fostering allowance includes funds to pay for school meals.